gnapika7995/MULTITHREADED-CHAT-APPLICATION/README.md

 * MENTOR*: NEELA SANTOSH

-* HERE IS A SMALL DESCRIPTION ON THE MULTITHREADED CHAT APPLICATION
+HERE IS A BRIEF DESCRIPTION ABOUT THE MULTITHREADED CHAT APPLICATION :

-* A Multithreaded Chat Application in Java is a computer program based on the network that enables several clients to communicate with one another in real time through Java sockets and multithreading.
+A Multithreaded Chat Application in Java is a computer program based on the network that enables several clients to communicate with one another in real time through Java sockets and multithreading.
 It is usually composed of a server that establishes and handles connections and several clients that they connect to the server to receive and send messages.
 The server executes on a single machine, and clients may be executed from the same or different machines in a local network or even across the internet.

 Central to this system is the use of multithreading.
 Multithreading permits the server to concurrently serve multiple clients by creating a new thread per client connection.
 If the server did not support multithreading, it could only serve a single client at a time, something which would be unrealistic for a live chat application.